PtJade-Ceramic/CMD/README.md

 Hello, World!
 ```

+#### Displaying the text string by entering the command without preparing a file

-The user should run the following command to display the string:
+The user should run the following command to display the string without preparing a file:

 ```
 echo Hello, World!
 ```

+#### Turning on or off the command echoing feature

+See the [related official documentation](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/echo) for turning on or off  and checking the state of the command echoing feature.

+#### Displaying the text string by entering the command to open a batch file

 ## References